How to Use the 5 Languages of Appreciation to Improve Staff Retention

 Those on your team whom this language resonates with value belonging and shared experiences in the workplace.
 These individuals seek focused attention from coworkers and leadership.
 Meet their needs with frequent check-ins and scheduled one-on-one meetings.
 Make a point to host team get-togethers like outdoor picnics, happy hours, and volunteer events, too.

 Team members who value this language appreciate small gestures.
 Offer to cover them when something arises in their personal life, surprise them with a coffee in the morning, or help them carry their yoga mat to their car at the end of the day.
 Lend a helping hand—it’ll go a long way with these employees.

-People who prioritize this language felt most acknowledged by tangible gifts.
-This might be a present on their birthday or work anniversary, or an employee reward program where they can earn points and redeem for products or experiences (e.g., a gift card to their favorite restaurant or a massage).
+People who prioritise this language felt most acknowledged by tangible gifts.
+This might be a present on their birthday or work anniversary, or an employee reward program where they can earn points and redeem for products or experiences (e.g., a gift card to their favourite restaurant or a massage).
 Gifts don’t have to be expensive to be meaningful.